osherjacobs/LabWork_Findings/vector8_writeup.md

 ### 4. ETW — Microsoft-Windows-Threat-Intelligence provider

 `NtReadVirtualMemory` call volume against lsass during a memory walk is extremely high — hundreds of calls in under 30ms.
-This is visible at the kernel level via the `Microsoft-Windows-Threat-Intelligence` ETW provider, which is the mechanism commercial EDRs use for LSASS protection.
-This signal is not available via standard Sysmon configuration and represents the highest-confidence detection path against this class of technique.
-Quantifying signal-to-noise and verifying whether a 131ms burst remains visible is a direction for future research.
+The documented detection path at the kernel level is the `Microsoft-Windows-Threat-Intelligence` ETW provider, which is the mechanism commercial EDRs use for LSASS protection.
+This signal is not available via standard Sysmon configuration.
+Whether the 131ms burst duration produces a reliable and actionable signal — and what the signal-to-noise ratio looks like in practice — was not validated in this lab and remains a direction for future research.

 ---